 Malware Removal Tool

 The FedEx Tracking Scam is primarily delivered through email phishing campaigns which pose as legitimate notifications that have been sent in by the courier company.
 Most of them use the same design layout and text contents as the real FedEx ones and the only to tell that they are a scam is to look at the senders address and check if they are properly signed.
 In this particular example the victims is shown a message that convinces them that they have received a parcel and in order to receive it they need to acquire a shipment label.
 This will link to a hacker-controlled page where personal details will be requested.
-The shipment label site may require the visitors to enter in their FedEx related credentials, personal information or to register to a fake service login page.
-By mistyping or visiting similar sounding domain names the users can fall victim to the threats.
-Many of them will feature self-signed security certificates in order to coerce the visitors that they are safe to visit.

 While these two methods are the most popular ones it is possible to infect users by crafting malicious payloads that contain the virus installation infection code.
 This can happen by creating application installers that include malware code in them.
 The hackers typically focus on the most popular software — the original files are taken from their official sources and modified accordingly.
 The other type is the macro-infected document where the most popular types can be affected: text documents, spreadsheet, databases and presentations.
 As soon as they are opened by the victims a prompt will appear asking them to enable the macros in order to correctly view the contents of the files.

 The main goal of the FedEx Tracking Scam is to manipulate the targets into believing that they need to visit the given link.
-It will lead them to a hacker-controlled page that may present one of the following cases:
+It will lead them to a malicious page that may present one of the following cases:

-- Fake FedEx Login Page — The criminals in the most popular case will construct fake FedEx related sites which will request the users credentials to the platform or personal information.
+• Fake FedEx Login Page — The criminals in the most popular case will construct fake FedEx related sites which will request the users credentials to the platform or personal information.
 This can be used both for identity theft and financial abuse.

-- Hacker-Controlled Sites — When browser redirects are installed on the victim systems in many cases the users may also be constantly directed to a certain hacker-controlled page or a network of such sites.
+• Hacker-Controlled Sites — When browser redirects are installed on the victim systems in many cases the users may also be constantly directed to a certain hacker-controlled page or a network of such sites.
 They will track their interaction using cookies and will constantly send in that information to the controllers.
 The collected information can be stored in databases and sold to interested parties.

-- Intrusive Web Elements — Another type of malicious elements which can be delivered to the victims are various pop-ups, banners and ad networks.
+• Intrusive Web Elements — Another type of malicious elements which can be delivered to the victims are various pop-ups, banners and ad networks.
 This is once again caused by browser hijackers.

 Advanced versions can also deploy other malicious threats and cause a variety of dangerous actions.
 This is especially true if it contains an engine which is capable of downloading and launching modules of its own.